Decoding CMMC Compliance: Understanding Its Evolution & Required Security Levels

 This CMMC level is in the expert zone and focuses on decreasing the risks of Advanced Persistent Threats (APTs).
 Contractors must align with the combined 110 NIST 800-171 controls from the previous levels and some additional practices from NIST 800-172.
 Unlike the earlier levels, this requires government-led assessments every three years.

-The CMMC revision was due to the major backlash that the DoD had received in the previous version, which was deemed a torment and complicated by those who are aiming for the certification.
-Moving forward, the DoD has committed to a tighter collaboration with NIST for the future iterations of CMMC.
+The CMMC revision was due to the major backlash that the DoD received in the previous version, which was deemed a torment and complicated by those aiming for certification.
+Moving forward, the DoD has committed to a tighter collaboration with NIST for future iterations of CMMC.

 Who Needs CMMC?

-It is also highly recommended for companies not within DIB’s scope to ensure that they are on top of their cybersecurity posture against evolving threats—a great identifier of a trustworthy business partner.
+It is also highly recommended that companies outside DIB’s scope ensure that they are on top of their cybersecurity posture against evolving threats—this is a great identifier of a trustworthy business partner.

 Conclusion

-CMMC is one of the strongest responses to our moving target: cyberthreats.
+CMMC is one of the strongest responses to our moving target: cyber threats.
 As these threats get stronger daily, it is just right to heighten our security standards.
-Complying with these standards would secure the continuous DoD contracts and improve an organization’s handling of client data and credentials.
+Complying with these standards would secure continuous DoD contracts and improve an organization’s handling of client data and credentials.

 While still evolving to adapt to the rapid cybersecurity changes, it is undeniable that CMMC is an excellent footing to build up for modern businesses.
-And this calls for working only with a trusted tech partner to guide you through the process—and CSE is the top pick among others!
+This calls for working only with a trusted tech partner to guide you through the process—and CSE is the top pick among others!

 Starting soon on your CMMC journey?
 Talk to us!